 Applications should be submitted with a plan of the premises which must be in a specific format, a copy of the rules of the club and a club operating schedule.

-Applicants must provide a copy of the application to a number of ‘responsible authorities’.
-A list of the responsible authorities in Sheffield can be downloaded at the bottom of the page.
+Applicants must provide a copy of the application to a number of ‘responsible authorities’ (download the list below).
 If you are applying online, we will circulate your application to the responsible authorities.

 On the day after an application is received, a 28 day consultation period begins allowing comments or 'representations' to be made about the application by the responsible authorities and any local residents or ‘interested parties’.
 During this time, the responsible authorities will work with you to ensure your proposals are in line with the four licensing objectives.